tonethar/IGME-110-Fall-2025/documents/p3-put-team-together.md

 - ***Can we have cross-section teams?***
   - no, students need to be from the same section
 - ***Are multiple groups allowed to implement the same product proposal/infographic?***
-  - yes, any number of groups can implement the same infographic
+  - yes, any number of groups can implement the same proposal/infographic